istio/istio.io/content/en/news/releases/1.27.x/announcing-1.27/change-notes/index.md

 - **Fixed** an issue where mTLS was disabled unexpectedly when `PILOT_ENABLE_TELEMETRY_LABEL` or `PILOT_ENDPOINT_TELEMETRY_LABEL` was set to `false`
   ([Issue #56352](https://github.com/istio/istio/issues/56352))

-- **Fixed**  Ambient host network iptables rules were being skipped due to higher-priority CNI rules in some deployments.
+- **Fixed** an issue where ambient host network iptables rules were being skipped due to higher-priority CNI rules in some deployments.
   ([Issue #56414](https://github.com/istio/istio/issues/56414))

 - **Fixed** an issue where `EnvoyFilter` with `targetRefs` matched incorrect resources.